Kuala Lumpur Skyline 2026

 • Corporate tax: 24% (reduced for SMEs)

-• Degressive Real Property Gains Tax (RPGT)
+• Real Property Gains Tax (RPGT), tapering over time

-2. Asset Protection & Inheritance
+2. Asset Protection & Estate Planning

-Consult the legal framework →
+Review the legal framework →

 3. Managing Currency Risk

-Expert advice
+Expert tip

 "Avoid converting all your capital at once.
-Use Dollar Cost Averaging (DCA) for your real estate and stock market investments."
+Use dollar-cost averaging (DCA) for your real estate and stock market investments."

-Real Estate Yield Simulator (2026)
+Real Estate Yield Calculator (2026)

 15%